yuzhengDL/LTS/README.md

 # LTS
-Code for "Learning a Limited Text Space for Cross-Media Retrieval" Zheng Yu, Wenmin Wang, Mengdi Fan
+A tensorflow implementation of "Learning a Limited Text Space for Cross-Media Retrieval" Zheng Yu, Wenmin Wang, Mengdi Fan

 For testing:
 1. Download the checkpoint files;